LiskArchive/lips/proposals/lip-nazar-architecture.md

 # Motivation

 Lisk Core is a NodeJS application running on a single process.
-Limitation of single-process architectures and tightly coupled code logic can have different impacts on the system.
+The limitation of single-process architectures and tightly coupled code logic can have different impacts on the system.
 For example, consider the following scenarios:

-* If a failure occurred while processing blocks received over the P2P network, the HTTP API layer would also crash.
-* If an error occurred in the P2P master process, the node would also fail to respond over HTTP API layer.
-* We can't utilize all available hardware cores, as long as application runs in single process due to nature of NodeJS.
+* We cannot utilize all available hardware cores, as long as the application runs in a single process due to the nature of NodeJS.
-* Due to tightly coupled code, we can't easily refactor any particular module without an impact on the whole application.
+* Due to tightly coupled code, we cannot easily refactor any particular module without an impact on the whole application.
 * We cannot ensure that each individual component of the application remains functional, whilst any other component (or more than one component) faces a problem.
+* If we face a heavy load on the HTTP API which blocks the resources, will impact the performance of block propagation and other components.

 Such problems encouraged us to orchestrate new flexible, easy to manage, scalable and resilient architecture for Lisk Core.